 - Executive Protection

 According to the Gartner Hype Cycle for Security Operations, “DRP solutions help improve the ability to predict, prevent, detect, and respond to issues presented by the prevailing threat landscape in a cost-effective, expedient and efficient approach."
-Organizations rarely have the skill set to implement Digital Risk Protection on their own.
+Organizations rarely have the skill set to implement DRP on their own.
 As a result, DRP often requires partnering with solution providers.

-There are three components organizations need to incorporate into their Digital Risk Protection process in order to effectively protect against external threats: Collection, Curation, and Mitigation.
+There are three components' organizations need to incorporate into their DRP process in order to effectively protect against external threats: collect, curate, and mitigate.

-Collection is the foundation of threat visibility.
-Free and paid data feeds are useful, but not enough.
-Direct collection is needed to provide the level of visibility required to satisfy most DRP use cases.
-Direct collection can span thousands of sources across the digital risk landscape.
-The scale of DRP demands a high degree of automation.
-That said, some sources may require manual collection.
-Ultimately, collection efforts should leverage technology where possible and human expertise where necessary.
+Effective threat visibility starts with robust data collection.
+While free and paid data feeds offer value, they are often insufficient on their own.
+Direct collection is essential to achieve the depth of visibility needed to support most DRP use cases.
+This process can span thousands of sources across the digital risk landscape.
+Given the scale of DRP, a high level of automation is crucial.
+However, certain sources may still require manual collection.
+Ultimately, the most effective approach combines automation wherever possible with human expertise where necessary.

 - Removing the threat from the infrastructure or platform it lives on.
 This is often referred to as performing takedowns.